zixingjiang/zixingjiang.github.io/_pages/cv.md

 {% include base_path %}

 This page is a streamlined CV.
-For more information, you may refer to the [detailed CV](/files/CV.pdf) (PDF).
+For more information, you may refer to the [full CV](/files/CV.pdf) (PDF).

 ---